Troublesome Topic: FATAL FLAWS IN MICHAEL HEISER’S WORLDVIEW

 If these statements about the worldview the ancient Israelites held are wrong, then that calls into question every other time in his book that Heiser says they would have seen things through the same lens he uses.

-The third Fatal flaw is that Heiser offers a view of sin, Jesus and salvation that is different enough from the Bible as to become a major problem.
+The third Fatal flaw is that Heiser offers a view of mankind, sin, Jesus and salvation that is different enough from the Bible as to be a major problem.

-Jesus – Heiser presents a different picture of Jesus; for him, Jesus was just another one of the sons of God and another member of the council of gods, although a special one.
-He does not say it, but he implies that Jesus was created, just the other sons of God.
+Jesus – Heiser presents a different picture of Jesus; for Heiser, Jesus was just another one of the sons of God and another member of the council of gods, although a special one.
+This implies that Jesus was created, but later in the book he says that Jesus was not created.

-Salvation: For Heiser, salvation has more to do with the Nephilim and other rebellious members of the council of gods than it does the ones for whom Jesus died – us.
+Salvation: In Heiser’s mind, salvation has more to do with the Nephilim and other rebellious members of the council of gods than it does the ones for whom Jesus died – us.

 HEISER IS TOTALLY WRONG ABOUT SOME DETAILS